DNhanSuiton810/BrainStormEra/README.md

-# SWP391
+# BrainStormEra
-This project is designed with the purpose of SWP391 subject
+This is an online course and degree management system project, built with .NET Core technology.